 Taking care of your Scissors

-A hairstylist or groomer without a pair of shears is about as useful as a carpenter without a hammer.
+A groomer without a pair of shears is about as useful as a carpenter without a hammer.
 Your shears are the most important tool in your kit, so it’s important to take extra good care of them.

 Check it daily!
 One common mistake is setting the tension too loose.
 While it may seem that you’re saving your hand muscles, you’re actually damaging the scissor edge and causing more stress to your hand.